 The above picture also shows how the puppies spent the majority of week three - sleeping.
 However, they are beginning to play for short spurts of time.
 They may tumble over each other and play for 5 minutes and then sack out for over an hour.
 They did show interest in a stuffed moose we added, especially in snuggling with it to sleep.

 Since the puppies can now see and hear, they are already being socialized to the normal household sights, smells, sounds, and sensations.
 They are in a room off our kitchen and near our washing machine.
-They already are familiar with a myriad of household occurrences – doors closing, washing machine running, coffee pot brewing and beeping, happy voices (and grumpy voices), blenders whirring, hands touching them, soft surfaces, hard surfaces, cool surfaces, and on and on – and all of this without any real purposeful socialization on my part because they are part of our daily routine.
-They even got to experience the sounds of a birthday party.
+They already are familiar with a myriad of household occurrences – doors closing, washing machine running, coffee pot brewing and beeping, happy voices (and grumpy voices), hands touching them, soft surfaces, hard surfaces, cool surfaces, radios, and on and on – and all of this without any real purposeful socialization on my part because they are part of our daily routine.
+This week, they also got to hear a leaf blower and lawn mower from a distance.
 As they grow, I intentionally socialize them to as many things as I can, while being conscious not to overwhelm or overstimulate them.
 We always, always let them get plenty of rest because that's an important part of puppy growth and development.